boltops-tools/terraspace-docs/_docs/install/shim.md

 Using `bundle exec` adjusts the load path.
 The load paths are adjusted to ensure that the exact versions specified in `Gemfile.lock` are used.
 This includes, not only terraspace, but all Ruby gem dependencies.

 When you don't use `bundle exec`, Ruby uses the first gems found in your system's load path.
-The versions are more dependent on your environment is configured.
-In this case, Ruby has little choice but to make some assumptions, and usually, it uses the latest version.
+The versions are more dependent how on your environment is configured.
+In this case, Ruby has little choice but to make some assumptions and uses the first gems found based on your system load path.
+Usually, the latest gem versions installed on the system are used.

-So when using terraspace without `bundle exec`, the latest terraspace version installed on the system is used.
 Terraspace actually calls `bundle exec` super early on [internally](https://github.com/boltops-tools/terraspace/blob/master/lib/terraspace/autoloader.rb#L2).
-This also helps to ensure that dependencies are locked to `Gemfile.lock`.
-Terraspace is only able to pin all other gems at that point, though.
-This approach does conveniently spare you from having to type `bundle exec` and works great for most cases, but not all.
+This helps mitigate dependencies graph resolution issues.
+But Terraspace is only able to pin at that point and won't work for all cases.
+Sometimes gems must be pinned even before Terraspace is loaded.

 It won't work when there's a later version of terraspace installed on the system, and your `Gemfile.lock` pins a different terraspace version.
 In this case, you'll need to use `bundle exec` or uninstall other versions of terraspace from your system.